chainpoint/bitcoin-header-node/README.md

 mainnet and testnet: with the start height or with the raw header data for the start block and _its previous block_ (this is needed for contextual checks).
-These should be put in order, block at index 0 in the array should be the prev block, and the last block in the array (index 1) will be saved as the actual starting tip.
+These should be put in order, block at index 0 in the array should be the prev block, and the last block in the array (index 1) will be saved as the actual starting block.

 For a contained testing network like regtest or simnet, only the raw data will work since the height functionality works by querying the [blockcypher.com](https://blockcypher.com) API for the